ChristosBouronikos/football_analytics/README.md

-# Edd Webster Football Analytics Projects
+# Edd Webster's Football Analytics Projects
 Collection of football analytics projects, data, and analysis by Edd Webster

 Within the notebooks repository, analysis is split in the following sections: